Regionally Grown Frozen Fruits & Vegetables

 - Blueberries.
-Our delicious highbush blueberries were grown by Greig Farm, a diversified fruit and vegetable farm in Red Hook, NY, in operation for over 60 years.
-Greig Farm practices Integrated Pest Management (IPM) to maintain healthy, productive blueberry bushes.
+Our delicious highbush blueberries were grown by Lagoner Farms, a diversified fruit and vegetable farm in operation for over 100 years (a fifth-generation farm!).
+Lagoner Farm uses organic growing practices.
 (Click HERE for Recipes!)

 - Organic Broccoli.
 Established in 1818, Hepworth Farms is a seventh-generation family farm in Milton, NY, in the Hudson Valley.
 Today, the farm includes 250 acres of NOFA-certified land yielding more than 400 varieties of organic vegetables.
 (Click HERE for Recipes!)

 - Organic Edamame.
 New this year, our organically grown edamame is grown by Markristo Farm in Hillsdale, NY.
 Active board members of Berkshire Grown, Martin and Christa Stosiek are committed to healthy food systems and sustainable agriculture.
 (Click HERE for Recipes!)